google/node-sec-roadmap/chapter-2/dynamism.md

 with development practices mature enough to deploy via webpack risks preaching to the choir.

+Webpack, in its minimal configuration, does not attempt to skip test files ([experiment code][webpack-experiment]).
+Teams with an experienced webpack user can use it to great effect, but it is not an out-of-the-box solution.

 Webpacking does not prevent calls to `require(...)` with unintended arguments, but greatly reduces the chance that they will load non-production code.
 As long as the server process cannot read